ScriptScorpion/asmz/README.md

 # How Compile
 1. if you putted tool into `/usr/bin` or `/usr/local/bin`, type: `asm "assembler file"`, or if you want you can specify name of output file by including `-o` flag.

-This tool right now only for Linux and BSD because i don't work on Windows
+This tool right now only for Linux and BSD.

 # Issues
 * if you want to get different output name specify name with flag -o, example: `asm example.asm -o exe.o`. `.o` is needed, else you get error.